 You Don’t Need a Fancy Crock Pot

 I’ve had a basic crock pot for years.
 It has three settings, warm, low, and high.
-It was cheap (around $35) and it works great!
+It was inexpensive and it works great!
 If you have a family my advice is to skip the technology and buy a bigger crock pot, you’ll always have leftovers.

 In the Summer Put Your Crock Pot in the Garage